mobizt/ESPForm/README.md

 The simple HTML Form Elements data interchange library for ESP32/ESP8266 through the Webserver.

-The library allows user to send and receive the HTML form elements to/from device (ESP32/ESP8266).
+The library allows user to send and receive the HTML form elements data to/from device (ESP32/ESP8266).

 The supported HTML Form Elements are input, select, option, textarea, radio, checkbox and button.